Closing the Gap Clearinghouse

 A knowledge centre for evidence-based research on overcoming disadvantage for Indigenous Australians

-The Closing the Gap Clearinghouse is a Council of Australian Governments initiative jointly funded by all Australian governments.
-It is being delivered by the Australian Institute of Health and Welfare in collaboration with the Australian Institute of Family Studies.
+The Closing the Gap Clearinghouse was a Council of Australian Governments initiative jointly funded by all Australian governments.
+It was delivered by the Australian Institute of Health and Welfare in collaboration with the Australian Institute of Family Studies.

-The objectives of the Closing the Gap Clearinghouse are to:
+The objectives of the Closing the Gap Clearinghouse were to:

 - build an evidence base for what works to close the gap between Indigenous and non-Indigenous Australians for key areas of wellbeing, such as health, employment, housing, education and community safety;

 - improve access by policy-makers, service providers and the general public to evidence on best practice and success factors to close the gap in Indigenous disadvantage;

 - rigorously assess the quality of evidence for policies and interventions aimed at closing the gap in Indigenous disadvantage;

 - contribute to better coordination of research and evaluation efforts across Australia; and

 - identify the gaps in the available evidence on what works in overcoming Indigenous disadvantage.

 Closing the Gap Clearinghouse was different from other knowledge centres in that it focused not on outlining the nature or extent of the problems, but on what works to overcome the problem.
 In line with this aim, the clearinghouse focused on identifying and communicating key findings from the following types of research:

 - research analysing the cost-benefit or cost-effectiveness of programs/interventions; and